wieden-kennedy/autoscalebot/README.md

 Notification
 ------------

-heroku-web-autoscale supports notification backends, so you can be notified when scale ups and downs happen.
+autoscalebot supports notification backends, so you can be notified when scale ups and downs happen.
 It ships with a few backends.
 Pull requests for other backends are welcome!
 Built in are:

 * `ConsoleBackend`, which prints messages to the console,
 * `DjangoEmailBackend`, which emails the `ADMINS` when used in a django project,